siddharthakaushik/ZopSmart_Assignment/README.md

    This will execute all test functions and report any failures.

-By following these steps, you can gradually build up a suite of unit tests to ensure the correctness of your code.
+By following these steps, we can gradually build up a suite of unit tests to ensure the correctness of your code.
 The key is to cover various scenarios and edge cases to catch potential issues.
 Expected Results:

 The server starts and initializes the SQLite database.